Table of Contents

 PIXILAB Blocks Server Software License Agreement

-The linux image provided by Pixilab for use with on-premise servers is prepared and preconfigured to connect to physical USB license key connected direct to one of the USB ports of the computer.
+The Linux server image provided by PIXILAB for on-premise servers is preconfigured to use a physical USB license key, connected direct to a USB port of the computer.

-For additional details and other OS USB license key instructions, please refer to the Get started chapter in the Blocks manual.
+For additional details and Mac/Windows instructions, please refer to the Getting Started chapter in the Blocks manual.

-For the cloud licens one must obtain a credentials file from Pixilab.
-The file is usually delivered via email once purchased.
+For the cloud-based license one must obtain a credentials file from PIXILAB.
+This file is usually delivered by email once purchased.

 MacOS or Windows